 The level of service offered is on the same lines - beginning on arrival when, on request, ‘staff will be pleased to unpack for you and store your suitcase in our luggage room’.
 But if that sounds snobbish, it is not: prepare yourself to fall in love.

-The main State Rooms - which include a grand yet homely Saloon at the heart of the house, where guests meet and mingle around a huge open fire, and an eighty-foot Library which runs the length of its south facade and looks out onto a beautiful Cascade - combine ‘magnificence and intimacy’, with interiors recognised as being among the finest of the Neoclassical and Empire periods in Ireland.
+The main ground floor rooms - which include a grand yet homely Saloon at the heart of the house, where guests meet and mingle around a huge open fire, and an eighty-foot Library which runs the length of its south facade and looks out onto a beautiful Cascade - combine ‘magnificence and intimacy’, with interiors recognised as being among the finest of the Neoclassical and Empire periods in Ireland.

 The same applies to the sumptuously furnished guest rooms and suites, which are decorated in period style - sometimes dramatically, as in The Westmeath Room, which has a carved French bed complete with coronet, positioned centrally in the room - but also have a homeliness that is very welcome.

-While having many fascinating period details (The Sir Christopher Coote Suite, for example, is decorated with original panels of eighteenth century wallpaper, also formerly in the collection of the Prince of Hanover), they offer all the modern amenities too (flat screen, high-definition television, ipod docking station, radio alarm clock, DVD Player with selection of DVDs available, Wireless Internet Access), and have wonderful bathrooms without any of the gimmicks that have taken over Irish hotels of late.
+While having many fascinating period details (The Sir Christopher Coote Suite, for example, is decorated with original panels of eighteenth century wallpaper, also formerly in the collection of the Prince of Hanover), they offer all the modern amenities too (flat screen, HD television, WiFi, iPod docking station, radio alarm clock, DVD player with DVD library available), and have wonderful bathrooms without any of the gimmicks that have taken over Irish hotels of late.

 When viewing the house, each room seems more wonderful than the last, and one can imagine getting settled in and staying here for some considerable time...Some of the 'lesser' rooms are especially appealing, notably the cosy Little Library, with its book-lined walls and lovely bathroom overlooking the Pleasure Garden and Cascade.